Kisa B.

 Blood tests confirmed immediately that lactate levels were elevated, showing signs of severe infection, and they administered 3 rounds of iv antibiotics and saline, testing his blood after each round, until his lactate levels returned to normal.
 It was a total of six hours and they discharged him after more testing.

-That initial, harrowing experience led me to seek support, and I/we found it with the Canadian Sepsis Alliance (also the PSS group) Facebook groups.
+That initial, harrowing experience led me to seek support, and I/we found it with the Canadian Sepsis Foundation (also the PSS group) Facebook groups.